-The LMS Monitoring System capable of reporting alarm conditions to a remote terminal, pager, Email address, via SNMP traps over Ethernet when the SNMP option is ordered, or via TL1 (over Ethernet) when the 'TL1 over Ethernet' option is ordered.
+The LMS Monitoring System is capable of reporting alarm conditions to a remote terminal, pager, Email address, via SNMP traps over Ethernet, or via TL1 (over Ethernet) when the 'TL1 over Ethernet' option is ordered.
 TL1 is also available via a serial connection in 'direct mode'.
-For remote terminal or pager notification, the LMS Main CPU circuit card must be equipped with the optional modem.
+For remote terminal or pager notification, the LMS Main CPU circuit card is equipped with the modem.
 Two types of alarm reporting mechanisms are provided, System Alarm Reporting and Individual User Alarm Reporting.

-Refer to SAG586505000 for further LMS information.
+Refer to SAG586505000/SAG586505500 for further LMS information.
 The SAG can be accessed via the CD (Electronic Documentation Package) furnished with your system.